-From 2005 to 2015 I worked in various commercial projects at the software industry (with the exception of the year 2013 when I moved away from computers to work in the public administration).
+From 2005 to 2015, I worked on various commercial software projects (with the exception of the year 2013 when I stepped away from computing to collaborate in a government agency).

-After having received a six-year degree in Computer Science at the University of Buenos Aires in 2012, I returned in 2014 to the academic world as an assistant professor of the Operating Systems course.
-A year later, I decided to focus entirely on research and started my PhD at the University of Buenos Aires with a scolarship from CONICET (the National Scientific and Technical Research Council of Argentina).
+After obtaining a six-year degree in Computer Science from the University of Buenos Aires in 2012, and missing the academic world, I returned in 2014 as an assistant professor for the Operating Systems course.
+A year later, I decided to fully dedicate myself to research and joined CONICET (the National Scientific and Technical Research Council of Argentina) as a fellow in the Ph.D. program in Computer Science at the University of Buenos Aires.

-My two main areas of interest are artificial inteligence and computational cogntive science, particularly probabilistic programming and it's application to learning.
-That's why I'm part of the Integrative Neuroscience Lab and the Applied Artificial Intelligence Lab.
+The two main areas of my interest are artificial intelligence and neuroscience, particularly probabilistic programming and its application in learning.
+That's why I became a part of the Integrative Neuroscience Lab and the Applied Artificial Intelligence Lab.

 The AAIL is an interdisciplinary environment, which combines different aspects from Computational Neuroscience, as complexity and randomness perception in humans, computational linguistics, data mining in big text corpus and source code, interactive dialogue systems, speech recognition and real-time analysis of brain signals.